ethereum/EIPs/EIPS/eip-draft-whisper.md

 **PoW Requirement** [`2`, `PoW`]

-This packet contains two objects: integer (0x02) followed by a single floating point value of PoW.
+This packet contains two objects: integer (0x02) followed by a single floating point (32 bits) value of PoW.
+Values of qNAN, sNAN, INF and -INF are not allowed.

 This packet is used by Whisper nodes for dynamic adjustment of their individual PoW requirements.
 Receipient of this message should no longer deliver the sender messages with PoW lower than specified in this message.